alt-romes/linear-core/popl_response.md

 We will address all of the points raised by the reviewers:

 - Revise introductory examples to more adequately flesh out the relevant points (**Reviewer A**).
+- Revise the paper title and abstract, emphasizing the more general contributions (**Reviewer B**):
+    [Tentative titles: Checking Semantic Linearity in a Non-strict Optimising Compiler / Checking Linearity in Non-strict Languages /
+                       Checking Semantic Linearity in a Non-strict Optimising Compiler]
+- Rewrite introduction to more clearly flesh out key ideas, contributions, target audience and relationship with semantic linearity (**Reviewer A, B, C**).
+- Expand evaluation with more codebases that rely on Linear Haskell (**Reviewer C**).
-- Address all minor corrections and presentation issues raised by the reviewers (mainly **Reviewer A**).
+- Address all minor corrections and presentation issues raised by the reviewers, including further clarifying the treatment of pattern matching (**Reviewer A, B and C**).

 The above work is readily feasible before the 2nd round revision deadline (23rd Oct).